Perfect peaceful stop with friendly hosts and lovely views—ideal for an affordable overnight accommodation.

 ACTIVITIES & INTERESTS

-Antique Hunting: ~ Lots in the area.
+Antique Hunting: ~ Many in the area.

 Boating / Kayaking: ~ Ogeechee River (Ramp 6 miles) Backwater black water.
 Not for beginners. ~ George L Smith State Park (40 miles).
 Beautiful cypress lake with boat ramp and kayak launch (rentals available), covered bridge grist mill dam.